-Last updated on September 9th, 2022
+Last updated on October 20th, 2023

 It may result in very low or high production of insulin in your body.
-Thereby, it increases the risks of many diseases like heart diseases and diabetes.
-Fortunately, there are many things to try including an insulin resistance diet that naturally improves your resistance.
+Thereby, it increases the risks of many diseases like heart disease and diabetes.
+Fortunately, there are many things to try, including an insulin resistance diet that naturally improves your resistance.

 Any health issue gives several visible or invisible changes in your body before it starts deteriorating your health.
 A similar condition happens when you are diagnosed with diabetes type-2.
 There are many invisible changes in your body before you are diagnosed with diabetes.

-What is Insulin Resistance?
+What Is Insulin Resistance?

 Insulin resistance meaning is when the cells of your muscles, fat, and liver do not respond well to the insulin.
 They are even unable to use glucose from your blood for energy.
-This condition is insulin resistance.

-Insulin resistance: A Risk Factor for Developing Diabetes
+Insulin Resistance: A Risk Factor for Developing Diabetes

 Causes of Insulin Resistance